faaizT/faaizt.github.io/index.md

 </div>
 <br style="line-height:10%;">

-I am a Research Scientist at [ByteDance](https://www.bytedance.com/), London, where I am working on LLM reasoning and multi-agent collaboration.
+I am a Research Scientist at [ByteDance Seed](https://seed.bytedance.com/), London, where I am working on LLM reasoning and multi-agent collaboration.
 My broader research interests span the robustness and safety of AI systems, with a focus on uncertainty quantification, causal inference, algorithmic fairness, and interpretability.

 Prior to this, I completed my PhD in machine learning at Oxford, under the supervision of [Rob Cornish](https://jrmcornish.github.io/), [Arnaud Doucet](https://www.stats.ox.ac.uk/~doucet/) and [Yee Whye Teh](http://www.stats.ox.ac.uk/~teh/), and funded by Google DeepMind.
 You can find more details in my [PhD thesis](https://arxiv.org/abs/2502.06011).